Zearin/textmate_wiki/Hacking on the Code.md

-Here are some things that shouldn’t require too much knowledge about the code base, as they are fairly isolated:
+Here are some self-contained projects that shouldn’t require too much knowledge about the code base, as they are fairly isolated:

-1. The syntax for format strings include replacements for variables like this:
+1. Enhancing the syntax for format strings
+	The format string syntax allows replacements for variables as follows:

 		${«variable»/«regexp»/«replacement»/«flags»}

-	For example to replace spaces with dashes in the `$TM_FULLNAME` variable we might do:
+	For example, to replace spaces with dashes in the `$TM_FULLNAME` variable we might do:

 		${TM_FULLNAME/ /-/g}